1989 Jamba Lockheed Hercules crash

 The 1989 Jamba Hercules crash was an air accident involving a Lockheed Hercules L-100 aircraft that crashed on final approach to Jamba, Cuando Cubango, Angola on 27 November 1989.
 The flight had originated at Kamina Airport, Zaire, and was attempting a low-level approach at night.
 The aircraft was owned by CIA front company Tepper Aviation; it was delivering arms to UNITA.
 The crash killed "Bud" Peddy, the head of Tepper Aviation, who was acting as the plane's pilot.
 On board were several Americans, two West Germans, and a Briton.
-All were killed in the crash.
+All were killed in the accident.